-Welcome to the Child and Adolescent Psychiatry Training Program at Brown Alpert Medical School!
+Welcome to the Child and Adolescent Psychiatry Fellowship Program at the Warren Alpert Medical School of Brown University!

-In addition to offering strong clinical training and research opportunities, the Brown Child Psychiatry program offers a minimal call schedule in the livable, affordable, and exciting city of Providence with ready access to beaches, quaint rural New England, and the urban centers of Boston and New York.
-Graduates of our program have gone on to pursue thriving careers in diverse practice locations and have also assumed leadership roles around the country in teaching, research, and administration.
+Graduates of our program have gone on to pursue thriving careers in diverse practice locations and have also assumed leadership roles around the country in clinical practice, teaching, research, and administration.